ookamicodes/securityapi-documentation/docs.md

 ## URL Scanner

 **How its works:**
  SecurityAPI will compare the URL with the database.
-If this link is received in the DB, it means that this URL is a phishing / iplogger / malware / scam / virus URL.
+If this link is received in the DB, it means that this URL is a unsecure/malwares/iploggers/virus/phishing/scam URL.
 The scan results are made by reactions.

 **Reaction Interpretation**
 - 🔍: The URL is being scanned.